-If you are planning to do a weekend in Brittany France or a day trip from Paris, Saint-Malo (or St Malo) on the Bretagne coast makes the perfect home base.
-The walled port city is a 4-hour and 20-minute drive from Paris so it is doable in a very long day, but there is so much to see and do in the area surrounding Saint-Malo that I recommend that you spend a weekend, or extend your trip to a week for a nice little road trip.
-Saint-Malo is also only 1 hour from Mont Saint-Michel, so it is also a perfect add-on to a trip there.
+Saint-Malo, France is a 4-hour and 20-minute drive from Paris.
+It’s doable for a day trip, but there are so many things to do in Saint-Malo and the surrounding area that I recommend spending a weekend – or even a week!
+Saint-Malo is also only one hour from Mont Saint-Michel, so it is also a perfect add-on to a trip there.

 Things to Do in Saint-Malo France

 The ramparts (Les Remparts de Saint-Malo) protect the entirety of the old part of St Malo.
 If you walk all of it, it is just over a mile, and a beautiful mile at that.
 They were built (or started rather) in the 1100s by a monk, then updated in the 1600s by the military architect Vauban and expanded in the mid-18th century.

 They offer great panoramic views of the sea, the Grand Bé island, Fort National, as well as Old Town.
 You can access the St-Malo ramparts from various points, including all the main city gates.
 It isn't easy to park inside the intra-muros but there is a ton of parking outside La Grand' Porte and you can easily walk inside.
 The gates connect the walled part of the city to its suburbs.

 We walked back and forth on the ramparts multiple times in the early morning and loved taking in the ocean views and the delicious salt in the air.
 From time to time we would pop down onto the cobblestoned streets to poke around the medieval buildings, have a cup of coffee or window shop.